jamesdesigns/james-graphql-server/README.md

     }
 ```

-2. Find/Read all products by name.
-For example, Find the name of all products that contain "Hoodie".
+2. Find/Read product by name.
+For example, Find the name of a product that contain "Hoodie".
+(You can also search for a "T-shirt")
 ```bash
 query findProductByType {
     product(where: { id: "1" }) {